 Sometimes, a fancy car is in order.
 I drive a 1998 Chevy Corvette, which is, in my opinion, a fancy car.
 I was in the market for a Corvette for about a decade before I bought it.

 Here's the thing about my car – As I said above, a new Corvette can run $60,000 to $70,000 easy.
 I definitely don't have that kind of money to spend on a car, let alone would I want to own a depreciating asset of that magnitude (unless I was multi-millionaire perhaps).

-By keeping an eye on the auto market for years and mixing a stroke of luck when I saw this 1998 Chevy Corvette with 56k miles on it for only $10,000, I jumped on it immediately.
+By keeping an eye on the auto market for years and mixing a stroke of luck when I saw this 1998 Chevy Corvette with 56k miles on it for only $10,000, I immediately jumped on it.

 Am I suggesting you wait a decade for your dream car and rely on luck?
 Nah, that's not fair to you.
 Sometimes a dream car is in order.